Thailand Repeats Australia’s Plain Packaging Mistake

 There is virtually no evidence that plain packaging contributes to reduced smoking rates in its 7 years of practice.
 In fact, the WHO only references one study that claims plain packaging does lower smoking incidence.
 In its 2019 Tobacco Epidemic report they leave out that the authors of that study declared “confidence in this finding is limited, due to the nature of the evidence available, and is therefore rated low by GRADE standards.”

-Most important, by forcing all cigarette packages to have the same exteriors, the Thai government is stripping companies of their ability to be known by their work, a serious blow to intellectual property rights and consumer safety.
+Most importantly, by forcing all cigarette packages to have the same exteriors, the Thai government is stripping companies of their ability to be known by their work, a serious blow to intellectual property rights and consumer safety.
 The measure also forces consumers to commoditize the products, to effectively see and treat all cigarette products the same- regardless of their legality or health differences.
 Again, the example of Australia is illustrative.
-There, illegal tobacco consumption has actually grown since plain packaging came into effect, and roughly constituted 13.9% of all consumption in 2016.
-Similarly, in France, the illicit trade of tobacco cost the government over 2 billion euros in 2016.
+There, illegal tobacco consumption has actually grown since plain packaging came into effect, constituting roughly 13.9% of all consumption in 2016.
+Similarly, in France, the illicit trade of tobacco has cost the government over 2 billion euros in 2016.

 Even if it did work, stripping companies from using their IP assets, even in the name of public health, establishes a dangerous precedent.
 The drinks industry, soda and alcohol, as well as snack makers, have all been targeted for plain packaging as well.
 These industries hold the world’s most valuable brands and employ millions across the world.
 Brand valuation experts Brand Finance estimated the total cost of plain packaging, if applied to only to the beverage industries, would amount to an estimated loss of $293 billion.